-- KL45 (Mo, Yr).
+- KL45Mo, KL45Yr.
 If older Rs have problems remembering the year the Head/Wife/"Wife" finished school or completed some degree, probe for as much as he/she can remember (around what year or decade was it?), and record responses in an [F2] NOTE. - KL46.
-Record the number of grades Head/Wife/"Wife" finished. - KL47, KL48 (Mo, Yr).
+Record the number of grades Head/Wife/"Wife" finished. - KL47Mo, KL48Yr.
+If older Rs have problems remembering the year the Head/Wife/"Wife" finished school or completed some degree, probe for as much as he/she can remember (around what year or decade was it?), and record responses in an [F2] NOTE. - KL48Mo, KL48Yr.
 If older Rs have problems remembering the year the Head/Wife/"Wife" finished school or completed some degree, probe for as much as he/she can remember (around what year or decade was it?), and record responses in an [F2] NOTE. - KL49.
-Record the number of grades Head/Wife/"Wife" finished. - KL50(Mo, Yr).
-If older Rs have problems remembering the year the Head/Wife/"Wife" finished school or completed some degree, probe for as much as he/she can remember (around what year or decade was it?), and record responses in an [F2] NOTE. - KL51.
-"College" includes junior/community colleges, universities and graduate school. - KL52 (Mo, Yr).
+Record the number of grades Head/Wife/"Wife" finished. - KL50Mo, KL50Yr.
+If older Rs have problems remembering the year the Head/Wife/"Wife" finished school or completed some degree, probe for as much as he/she can remember (around what year or decade was it?), and record responses in an [F2] NOTE.

+- KL51.
+"College" includes junior/community colleges, universities and graduate school. - KL52Mo, KL52Yr.
 If older Rs have problems remembering the year the Head/Wife/"Wife" finished school or completed some degree, probe for as much as he/she can remember (around what year or decade was it?), and record responses in an [F2] NOTE. - KL53.
-This is the highest year of college completed.

-KL55.
-This information is used to compare how people with different kinds of degrees from various types of higher education institutions do economically.

-KL56, KL57.
-We want the institution where Head/Wife/"Wife" received his/her highest degree, which may not be the same as the last college attended.
+This is the highest year of college completed. - KL55.
+This information is used to compare how people with different kinds of degrees from various types of higher education institutions do economically. - KL56, KL57.
+We want the institution where Head/Wife/"Wife" received his/her highest degree, which may not be the same as the last college attended. - KL58Mo, KL58Yr.

-KL58 (Mo, Yr).
 We want the institution where Head/Wife/"Wife" received his/her highest degree, which may not be the same as the last college attended.